 - Resume your pre-hospital medications.
-Follow-up with your primary care physician regarding new prescriptions or refills of your home medications - If you were given a prescription for oral antibiotics, please complete the entire course as directed.
+Follow-up with your primary care physician regarding new prescriptions or refills of your home medications - If you were given an antibiotic, continue to take it until all of your drains are removed.
 Do not stop taking the antibiotic just because you feel better